-After I rejoined Paula on the main road, I climbed the least interesting side of the Gotthard from Andermatt.
+After I rejoined Paula on the main road, I went on to Andermatt and climbed the least interesting side of the Gotthard.

 And boring it was, with a nasty head wind to make it even less attractive.

-Regrettably, I decided to take the cobbled section, starting some 3 kilometers from the summit, which had seemed a lot shorter when I descended it back in 2015.
+Regrettably, I decided to take the cobbled side-road, starting some 3 kilometers from the summit, which had seemed a lot shorter when I descended it back in 2015.